Synctest-hub/aspnetcore-bind-SQL-database-to-pivot-table/ASP.NET Web API/Angular/README.md

 * [Node.js](https://nodejs.org/en/)
 * [Angular](https://angularjs.org/)
 * [Visual Studio Code](https://code.visualstudio.com/)
-* Compatible versions of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/ ) and [.NET Core SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or later installed on your machine.
+* [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/ ) and [.NET Core SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or later installed on your machine.

 ## How to run this application?

-* To run this application, clone the `how-to-bind-SQL-database-to-pivot-table` repository and then open **PivotController** in Visual Studio 2022.
-Simply build and run your project in IIS Express, and it will host and display the URL `https://localhost:44300`.
+* To run this application, clone the [`how-to-bind-SQL-database-to-pivot-table`](https://github.com/SyncfusionExamples/how-to-bind-SQL-database-to-pivot-table) repository and then open **MyWebService** project in Visual Studio 2022.
+Simply build and run your project in IIS Express, and it will host and display the URL 'https://localhost:44355'.

 *  Now open Angular sample in Visual Studio Code and and install the necessary npm packages using the following command.